danphenderson/BlockOpt.jl/docs/src/manual/driver.md

 ## Interface

-A `Driver` instance contains a reference to a mutable `DriverOptions` instance.
-Consequently, the delegation design pattern at play allows us to forward the `DriverOptions` interface to the `Driver`.
-In addition to the listed methods, see `Options` interface section.
+The delegation design pattern at play allows us to forward the `DriverOptions` interface to the `Driver`.
+In addition to the documented methods, see the `Options` interface section.

 ```@docs
 QN_update(d::Driver)